Philokalia: History

 The first partial English and French translations in the 1950s were an indirect result of the Bolshevik revolution, which brought many Russian intellectuals into Western Europe.
 T. S. Eliot persuaded his fellow directors of the publishing house Faber and Faber to publish a partial translation into English from the Theophan Russian version, which met with surprising success in 1951.
 A more complete English translation, from the original Greek, began in 1979 with a collaboration between G. E. H. Palmer, Kallistos Ware, and Philip Sherrard.
-They released four of the five volumes of the Philokalia between 1979 and 1995.
+They released four of the five volumes of the Philokalia between 1979 and 1995; the fifth and final volume was published in 2023, shortly after the death of the last surviving editor, Kallistos Ware.
 In 1946, the first installment of a ten volume Romanian translation by Father Dumitru Stăniloae appeared.
 In addition to the original Greek text, Stăniloae added "lengthy original footnotes of his own" as well as substantially expanding the coverage of texts by Saint John of the Ladder, Saint Dorotheos of Gaza, Maximus the Confessor, Symeon the New Theologian, and Gregory Palamas.
 This work is 4,650 pages in length.
 Writings by the Trappist monk Thomas Merton on hesychasm also helped spread the popularity of the Philokalia, along with the indirect influence of J. D. Salinger's Franny and Zooey, which featured The Way of a Pilgrim as a main plot element.